yazaroual/GildedRose-Refactoring-Kata/README.md

 6. Using the tests, I refactored the `GildedRose` class without adding support for conjuring item.
     a.
 Introduced an `ItemType` enum to get the item type based on item name
     b.
 Extracted the logic of each item type in it's own function
     c.
 Using a switch statement, call the correct function for each item type.
 This should allow us to easily add a new type.
+7. Added the `Conjured Items` category